Did you know that citrus fruits contain a powerful bone-building bioflavonoid?

 This is likely due to another fact the researchers noted: hesperidin decreased the number of osteoclasts (bone-destroying cells) present in the mice’s femurs.1

-These findings underscore the Save Our Bones Program’s stance on antioxidants as powerful, bone-building plant compounds.
+These findings underscore the Osteoporosis Reversal Program’s stance on antioxidants as powerful, bone-building plant compounds.

 How To Get More Hesperidin In Your Diet

-If you’re following the Save Our Bones Program, you’re already eating plenty of citrus bioflavonoids as part of the nutritional guidelines outlined in the Program.
+If you’re following the Osteoporosis Reversal Program, you’re already eating plenty of citrus bioflavonoids as part of the nutritional guidelines outlined in the Program.
 Alkalizing citrus fruits are among the many delicious Foundation Foods discussed in the Program, and there are more options than simply eating them plain.

 Because hesperidin is found in the pulp and membranes of citrus fruits, it’s important to eat the entire fruit whenever possible.
 While eating a whole citrus fruit as-is can be very satisfying and delicious, variety adds interest and more nutrients.